HotDoc Telehealth Video Consultations allows a practitioner to easily see and attend to patients via video call. HotDoc Telehealth Video will:

 1. What is HotDoc Telehealth Video?

-HotDoc Telehealth Video is a feature that can be enabled via the Telehealth settings in your Appointment Types:
+HotDoc Telehealth Video can be enabled via the Telehealth settings in your Appointment Types:

-- HotDoc booked appointments will give the option for a patient to choose either a phone or a video consult during booking and send a URL link for the virtual consult room after confirmation.
+- HotDoc booked appointments will automatically send a URL link in the patient's confirmation email for the virtual consult room after the appointment has been confirmed.

 - Telehealth type reception booked appointments will send a confirmation email to the patient with the URL link for their virtual consult room.